Bobo Craxi: Biography

 Bobo Craxi was candidate among the ranks of PSI for the Regional Council of Lazio in 2010 and for the Senate in 2013, but on both occasions he was not elected.

 On 24 October 2015 he founded Socialist Area (Area Socialista), as internal faction of the Italian Socialist Party.

-On the occasion of the 2022 Italian general election he was a candidate for the centre-left coalition in the single-member constituency "Sicily 1-02",Elezioni, Bobo Craxi corre per la Camera a Palermo: "Accetto la proposta del centrosinistra" but he got only 15% of the votes and he was not elected.
+On the occasion of the 2022 Italian general election he was a candidate for the centre-left coalition in the single-member constituency "Sicily 1-02", but he got only 15% of the votes and he was not elected.